crossterm-rs/crossterm/README.md

     - Windows 10 (pro)
 - Ubuntu Desktop Terminal
     - Ubuntu 17.10

-The above terminals have been tested.
-Crossterm should works also for windows 7, 8 consoles and all ansi supportable consoles.
-But these are yet to be tested.
+- Arch linux Konsole

+This crate supports all unix terminals and windows terminals down to windows XP but not all of them have been tested.
-If you have used this library for an terminal other than the above list without issues feel free to add it to the above list.
+If you have used this library for an terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.

 ## How it works

-Crossterm is using `WINAPI` for windows versions lower than windows 10 and `ANSI escape codes` for unix systems.
-Crossterm provides one base trait with can be implemented for a platform specific instance.
-For example, there is an implementation for windows (`WINAPI`) and unix(`ANSI`) for the `cursor module`.
-To call the platform specific implementation there is one module that rules them all.
-Thrue this module the client can call some action and the module will deside what to do based on the current platform.
-And it will execute that action.
+Crossterm is using ANSI escape codes by default for all systems unix and windows systems.
+For Windows systems it is a different story since Windows version lower than 10 will use WinApi instead because they are not supporting ANSI escape codes.

 ## Notice
 This library is library is stable.
-There will not be changed mutch in the code design so do not worry to mutch.
-If there are any changes that affect previous versions I will describe what to change when upgrading crossterm to an newer version.
+There will not be changed much in the code design so do not worry to much.
+If there are any changes that affect previous versions I will describe what to change when upgrading Crossterm to an newer version.

 ## Todo

-- This library does not support any kind of raw terminal.
-When an terminal changes some core state of the terminal this state should be revered when the process ends from this library.
-Currently there are not made any changed to the core state of the terminal with this library.
-But when some fearures in the furure will be inplemented this will be the case.
-So there should come an kind of raw state for the terminal and reversable options to redo all the changes made to the core state when the process ends.
-More information can be found at this [thread](https://www.reddit.com/r/rust/comments/7tg6n2/looking_for_feedback_onmy_cross_platform_terminal/dtf4ilo/)

 - Handling mouse events
 - Handling key events
 - Tests
 ## Contributing

-If you would like to contribute to crossterm, than please design the code as it is now.
-Each module contains the same structures so we can easely extend to multible platforms.
-As you study the code you will quiqly see what the architecture is.
-Maybe later there will be an documentation for how crossterm is design.
+If you would like to contribute to Crossterm, than please design the code as it is now.

-## Versioning

-The current version is crossterm 0.1, every commit I merge the version go's up like 0.1.0 -> 0.1.1 -> 0.1.2.

-When new features arrives the packages will go up like 0.1 -> 0.2 -> 0.3
+Each module contains the same structures so we can easily extend to multiple platforms.
+As you study the code you will quickly see what the architecture is.
+Maybe later there will be an documentation for Crossterm architecture design.

 ## Authors